 It’s a common misunderstanding that because Reddit is anonymous that it doesn’t have a ton of users.
 That’s most definitely not true.

-Reddit receives more than 21 billion monthly screen views, and 6% of online adults are using the platform.
-Over 70% speak English, and a solid chunk is from the US.
+Reddit receives more than 430 million monthly active users.
+And 6% of online adults are using the platform.
+More than 70% speak English.
+A solid chunk is from the US.

 Though Reddit has an extremely diverse audience, a significant segment of users has high disposal income, making $75,000 a year or more in annual income.

-Reddit can help you reach a pretty large audience, therefore.
+So, Reddit can help you reach a pretty large audience.
 So, it might help you reach users who aren’t on Facebook or Instagram quite as often.

 2. There Are Different Types of Ad Placements